 The southern side of Mount Diablo can be a shady relief from the open grasslands, and its Curry Point makes for a great starting point for a more mellow summer outing.

-This looped hike is perfect for beginners looking to beat the heat with abundant shade while seeking the area’s mesmerizing views.
+This looped hike is perfect for those looking to beat the heat with abundant shade while seeking the area’s mesmerizing views.

 Distance: 2.8 miles